Power BI vs Excel: Which One Should You Take?

 Who Are You?

-Before diving into either tool, consider your level of familiarity with data analysis.
-If you're a beginner, starting with Excel may be a more approachable option.
+Before using either tool, consider your familiarity with data analysis.
+Starting with Excel may be a more approachable option for beginners.

 If you already understand data concepts and want to enhance your visual reporting skills, you might consider starting with Power BI.